Wang Kangping

 Wang Kangping (王抗平 (Wáng Kàngpíng)) is a lieutenant general in the People's Liberation Army of China.

-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Wang was born in Heshan District of Yiyang, Hunan, and graduated from the PLA National Defence University.

 Wang once served as commander of the 42nd Division of the PLA Air Force Aviation and deputy chief of staff of the Air Force of Chengdu Military Region.

 In December 2017, he was promoted to become commander of the PLA Air Force Weapon Test Base, a position he held until June 2021, when he was commissioned as deputy commander of the Eastern Theater Command.

 He was promoted to the rank of major general (shaojiang) in July 2014 and lieutenant general (zhongjiang) in June 2021.